CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 -rw-rwxr-x 1 biosci csc  33G Jun  5 13:09 90/uniref90.xml.gz
 </pre>

-Most of the modern non-ascii file formats (i.e. binary data) that are used to store large datasets, store the data in very dense format.
+Most of the modern non-ascii file formats (i.e. binary data) that are used for large datasets, store the data in very dense format.
 Thus these files do not benefit from compressing the data.
 The same applies of course to files that have already been compressed.
 For this kind of data it is reasonable to use `a-put` command with the `--nc` option that skips the compression and uploads the file to Allas as it is.
-However, when compression is noyt used, _a-put_ does not accept directories, only individueal files.
-Because of that is is good to run a check, like the _ls -lh_ command above, to check that input  will contain only files.
+However, when compression is noyt used, _a-put_ does not accept directories, only individual files.
+Because of that is is good to run a check, like the _ls -lh_ command above, to ensure that input will contain only files.

-Next we launch the upload process.
-In this case we don't use the default bukect name but we assifn the name to be _2000136-uniref_
+Next I launch the upload process.
+In this case I don't use the default bukect name but we assign the name to be _2000136-uniref_

 ```text
  a-put -b  2000136-uniref -nc  */*.gz
 ```
 This command starts loading the files, listed above, to Allas.

-You could launch the same upload alternative with rclone copy
+I could launch the same upload alternative with _rclone copy_:

 ```text
 rclone copy */*.gz allas:2000136-uniref
 ```
-The difference with the two commands is that rclone will be able to start copyting a new file, only as long as the authentication token that was used when the command was launced, is valid.
-Thus if the total process tekes longer that 3 hours the new upload processed fail and last files will not be copied to Allas.
+The difference between these two commands is that rclone will be able to start copyting a new file, only as long as the authentication token, that was used when the command was launced, is valid.
+Thus if the total process tekes longer that 3 hours the new upload processes fail and last files will not be copied to Allas.

-a-put command  on the other hand, utilizes the active_token process lauched by the allas-conf.
-This active_token process launches a new authentication token befor the the old one has expired.
-This way a-put will preserve an active connection to Allas as long as the session where allas-conf is launched, stays active.
+_a-put_ command on the other hand, utilizes the active_token process lauched by the allas-conf.
+This active_token process generates a new authentication token befor the the old one has expired. a-put is able to switch to use the new token and thus it will preserve an active connection to Allas as long as the session where allas-conf is launched, stays active.